-Please join us celebrating the birthdays of these notable figures and applaud them for their work in Social Justice.
+Please join us in celebrating the birthdays of these notable figures and applaud them for their work in Social Justice.

 Larry Itliong was a Filipino American labor organizer.
 He immigrated to the United States and organized West Coast agricultural workers to demand for equal wages in the 1930s.
 By 1965, Itliong was leading the AFL–CIO union Agricultural Workers Organizing Committee and helped organize the Delano Grape Strike.
 The Agricultural Workers Organizing Committee and National Farm Workers Association merged to form the powerful United Farm Workers in 1966.
 In 2010, California State University, Dominguez Hills honored Itliong with a mural.